Grab Your Camera, Binoculars and Your Field Guide…

 Look Way Up!

 Prepare to be absolutely amazed at how clear our night skies are.
 Ontario has Canada’s first dark sky reserve which protects our clean skies.
 Who knows, you may even catch a glimpse of the spectacular aurora borealis – our Northern Lights.

 Muskoka’s Torrance Barrens, less than a two hour drive north of Toronto, is the world’s first permanent Dark Sky Reserve – a protected space free from intrusion by urban light pollution.

-The first of its kind in Canada, this 1,990 hectares of crown land southeast of Bala provides few natural vistas that can match the inspirational panorama of the Milky Way - our home galaxy - arching overhead on a cool, clear summer or early-autumn evening.
+The first of its kind in Canada, this 1,990 hectares of crown land southeast of Bala provides few natural vistas that can match the inspirational panorama of the Milky Way – our home galaxy – arching overhead on a cool, clear summer or early-autumn evening.
 On occasion, the northern lights (aurora borealis) are visible.
 Several trails suitable for interpretive hikes wind through the Barrens.
-The bedrock provides a sold basis for astronomical instruments such as telescopes.
+The bedrock provides a solid base for astronomical instruments such as telescopes.